How to install and configure LEMP on Debian 12

 Welcome to NGINX Page

-The Nginx service is up and running on your server and ready to serve web pages.
+The NGINX service is functional on your server and is ready to serve web pages.

 Related:

-Installing and Configuring MariaDB Server on Debian 12
+Installation and Setup Mariadb Server on Debian 12

-MariaDB offers improved performance, faster replication speeds, increased security measures, and additional storage engines compared to MySQL.
+Mariadb offers improved performance, higher replication speeds, increased security measures and additional storage engines compared to MySQL.

 sudo apt install mariadb-server

-After installation, you need to secure MariaDB Server by running the script: mysql_secure_installation.
-It will restrict access to the server and remove unused accounts.
+After installation, you need to secure the Mariadb Server by running the script: mysql_secure_installation.
+It will restrict access to the server will eliminate unused accounts.

 sudo mysql_secure_installation